 Gordon Davidson and Arthur Miller at work on 'The American Clock' before its West Coast premiere at the Taper, June 14 – August 19, 1984

-Matthew Broderick and Penelope Ann Miller in the World premiere of Neil Simon’s Biloxi Blues at the Ahmanson, which goes to Broadway and wins the Tony for Best Play.
+Matthew Broderick performed alongside a cast including Penelope Ann Miller and Alan Ruck in the World premiere of Neil Simon’s Biloxi Blues at the Ahmanson, which goes to Broadway and wins the Tony for Best Play.

 'In the Belly of the Beast'